 We have created the Islay Bus Map below to help you plan your journey and help you decide whether visiting Islay without a car is the best option for you.
 Use the map to identify the distilleries and areas you'd like to visit and determine whether you can get to them by bus or not.

 Islay Bus Map

-The two Islay bus routes (blue lines on the Islay Bus Map) are Route 450 - Portnahaven to Bowmore and Route 451 - Port Askaig to Ardbeg (via Bowmore and Port Ellen) - though sometimes this just stops in Port Ellen and doesn't go as far as Ardbeg.
+The two Islay bus routes (blue lines on the Islay Bus Map above) are Route 450 - Portnahaven to Bowmore and Route 451 - Port Askaig to Ardbeg (via Bowmore and Port Ellen) - though sometimes this just stops in Port Ellen and doesn't go as far as Ardbeg.
 Yes, the Islay bus timetable is awful.

 The bus routes intersect at Bridgend and Bowmore - you need to change buses at these locations if you wish to catch the bus along the other route.
 The bus drivers are generally incredibly helpful, and if you let them know where you're going, they will usually let you know when you need to get off the bus.

 You should also make sure you check what time the next bus is on the return direction - if you miss the return bus you may have to wait quite a long time for the next one (if there is a next one!).